 I am daydreaming on the three-hour flight from Sydney to Uluru until a vibrant mosaic catches my eyes some 30,000 feet below.
 When I pull out my camera, magic happens: the lens frames the same earth-tone shapes I saw on some canvases.
 I clearly identify the black lines of rivers crisscrossing the land in a giant puzzle.
 In fact, the dot paintings are sketches of the scenery below.

 How did Aborigines know what the land looked like from the air?
-The questions hangs unanswered as we descend towards the solitary monolith: Ayers Rock, also known as Uluru.
+The question hangs unanswered as we descend towards the solitary monolith: Ayers Rock, known as Uluru to the Aborigines.

 Learning the Messages Beneath the Dots

 The next day, our tour bus arrives at the Aborigine-run Cultural Centre, where I am once again drawn to the paintings.

 New Lesson: Each one reflects a story called Tjukurpa.
 It integrates two mythical concepts: the creation of the world, and life guidance passed on by ancestors.
 The concept is not precisely translatable, but is interpreted by non-indigenous people as the Dreamtime and the Dreaming— for a lack of better words.